dgmouris/zero_to_api/README.md

         - your serializer.
     - your serializers will end up looking like the following if you look at the documentation:

+## let's hook it up to the urls with the django rest framework "router"
 - Let's hook it up to our urls so that we can use it!
     - this is going to be similar to what we did with django-restauth, but this is going to be all our stuff!
     - create a urls.py file in your cats folder.